maoberlehner/markus-oberlehner-net/content/blog/goodbye-webpack-building-vue-applications-without-webpack.md

 The goal of today's article is to set up a Vue.js project without relying on a complicated build process and a lot of third party dependencies. at the same time we don't want to do without powerful functionality like code splitting and the development process should be as comfortable as possible.

-If you wan't to checkout a live example of the code you'll see in this article, [you can take a look at it on Netlify](https://goodbye-webpack-building-vue-applications-without-webpack.netlify.com/) or you can [view the full code on GitHub](https://github.com/maoberlehner/goodbye-webpack-building-vue-applications-without-webpack).
+If you wan't to check out a live example of the code you'll see in this article, [you can take a look at it on Netlify](https://goodbye-webpack-building-vue-applications-without-webpack.netlify.com/) or you can [view the full code on GitHub](https://github.com/maoberlehner/goodbye-webpack-building-vue-applications-without-webpack).

 ## Setting up a Vue.js application without webpack